Central limit theorems for additive functionals in patricia tries: Limit theorems

 With these values and definitions, we can finally state our version of \cite[Theorem 3.9]{janson}.

-\begin{satz} Let $\varphi_+, \varphi_-$ be bounded toll functions on patricia tries so that their additive functionals $\Phi_+, \Phi_-$ are increasing.
+\begin{theorem} Let $\varphi_+, \varphi_-$ be bounded toll functions on patricia tries so that their additive functionals $\Phi_+, \Phi_-$ are increasing.
 Then, $\Phi := \Phi_+-\Phi_-$ is also an additive functional on patricia tries.
 Let $\tphi$, $\tPhi$ be toll function and additive functional on tries corresponding to $\Phi$ as in \Cref{defi:tphi}.
-Then, with the functions $f_X^\ast, \psi_X$ defined in \eqref{defi:fe}-\eqref{defi:psix}: \begin{enumerate}[label=\roman*)] \item If $d_p=0$, then as $ł\to\infty$ respective $n\to\infty$,
+Then, with the functions $f_X^\ast, \psi_X$ defined in \eqref{defi:fe}-\eqref{defi:psix}: \begin{enumerate}[label=\roman*)] \item As $ł\to\infty$ and $n\to\infty$,

 with all moments, where